You want to get better, don't you? Stronger, faster, healthier?

 Be ready for anything, by consistently practicing everything.

-So for the general public, if everything isn’t important, nothing is important.
-Confusion setting in yet?
+So for the general public, if everything isn't important, nothing is important.
+Confused yet?

-Time to replant and reap the benefits.
-These things all run together, see.
+Everything Is Everything Time to replant and reap the benefits.
 Work ethic bleeds across all spectrums, all aspects of life, especially in the gym.

 Recommendations to Eliminate the Internal Cherry Picker: